test137E29B/GTAV-Vehicle-DLC-Merger/README.md

   Because it does not work correctly all the time, sometimes creating dlcs that are corrupted
 - > Why don't you use GTAUtil to unpack DLCs instead of requiring that format?
   Same reason as above, GTAUtil doesn't always work unfortunately.
 The little bit of manual labour is much better than the lots you'd otherwise have to do, right? :P
-- > Why does this not support language files included with some mods?
-  I created this while developing my RP server ([https://eternalrage.net/](EternalRage)) and I do not show these native ui pieces.
-I may add support for this in future, but feel free to open a pull request if you add support yourself!